Areeshakhan723/Password-Strength-Meter-using-python/README.md

 # 🔐 Password Strength Meter

 ## Overview
-This Python program checks the strength of a password based on security rules and provides feedback to help improve it.
+Built with Python, UV, and Streamlit, this program evaluates password strength based on security rules and provides feedback to enhance its security.

 ## 🚀 Features
 - Checks password length, uppercase & lowercase letters, numbers, and special characters.